bluehalo/ngx-leaflet/README.md

 All the application source code including your component and the demo application for the component

 **./src/index.ts**
-This file should export everything you wish to publish as part of your Angular 2+ package
+This file should export everything you wish to publish as part of your Angular.io package

 **./src/demo**
-Contains a lightweight Angular 2 application that is built and run using Webpack.
+Contains a lightweight Angular.io application that is built and run using Webpack.
 Use the demo to embed examples directly in the project for the purposes of development, testing, and demonstration.

 **./src/!(demo)**
 This is up to you.
 A good basic convention is to package modules into directories.
 You can use the example component as a basic guideline.